-Brian Floca was born and raised in Temple, Texas.
-He graduated from Brown University, received his MFA from the School of Visual Arts, and now lives and works in Brooklyn, New York.
+Brian Floca is a picture book author and illustrator.
+He was born and raised in Temple, Texas, and now lives in Brooklyn, New York.

-In addition to the Caldecott Medal, his books have received four Robert F. Sibert Honor awards, an Orbis Pictus Award, an Orbis Pictus Honor, a silver medal from the Society of Illustrators, and have twice been selected for The New York Times' annual 10 Best Illustrated Books list.
+In addition to the Caldecott Medal, Brian's books have received four Robert F. Sibert Honor awards, a silver medal from the Society of Illustrators, and have twice been selected for The New York Times' annual 10 Best Illustrated Books list.

-While at Brown, Brian was able to take classes at the neighboring Rhode Island School of Design, where studies with author and illustrator David Macaulay led to an introduction to Avi, which led in turn to illustrating Avi's City of Light, City of Dark, published by Richard Jackson at Orchard Books.
+While an undergraduate at Brown, Brian was able to take classes at the neighboring Rhode Island School of Design, including one class with author and illustrator David Macaulay.
+That class led to an introduction to author Avi, which in turn led to Brian illustrating Avi's City of Light, City of Dark, published by editor Richard Jackson at Orchard Books.

 Brian has answered telephones at Harvard University (part-time job) and taught continuing education and undergraduate classes at the School of Visual Arts.
 He currently writes and illustrates full time.

 You can visit Brian online at brianfloca.com.

 FURTHER READING (AND VIEWING, LISTENING):